christaingabire/-public-health-etl/README.md

 - Connect the database to a FastAPI server or a Streamlit dashboard for live data exploration.
 - Visualize trends in Life Expectancy or Immunization Coverage.
 - Expand analysis to additional countries or indicators.
-- Practice automating the ETL process using Airflow.
+- Automate ETL and querying pipeline with workflow tools (e.g., Apache Airflow).